SamarthJ03/Langgraph-Medical-Prescription-RAG/readme.md

 # 🏆 Multilingual Medical RAG Agent
 ### *Bridging Language Gaps in Healthcare Data with LangGraph*

-Millions of people—especially in multilingual regions like India—struggle to understand their own medical records.
+Millions of people especially in multilingual regions like India struggle to understand their own medical records.
 These documents are often unstructured (images, scans, handwritten notes), and user queries frequently come in **Hindi**, **Hinglish**, or other native languages that standard enterprise RAG systems fail to handle.

 This project demonstrates a **stateful, multilingual, self-correcting RAG agent** built entirely on **FOSS tools**, powered by **LangGraph**.